On this page

 - Footnotes are numbered citations listed at the bottom of each page in the research paper

-- Endnotes are numbered citations listed on a single page at the end of the research paper
+- Endnotes are numbered citations listed at the end of the research paper

 To cite a source, a small superscript (raised) number is placed after each in-text reference.
 Throughout the paper, these in-text references are numbered in sequential order (14.20).
 For example:

 Mooney found that "domestic violence has, since the 1970s, been increasingly recognized as a social problem."
 1 As Goodman and Epstein point out, resources to assist women in these situations should be focused on "those whose socioeconomic status limits their opportunities to be safe."2

 If you do not include a bibliography, or if you only include a partial list of references, you will need to add full details to the note the first time you cite a given source must be cited in full with the name of the author/s, title of the work, place of publication, name of the publisher, and page number/s of the cited reference (14.19-14.20).
 For example:

 1. Jayne Mooney, Gender, Violence and the Social Order (London: Macmillan, 2000), 2.

 Subsequent notes for sources that have already been cited in full (either in a note or bibliography containing full details), may be shortened to the author's last name, abbreviated title, and the appropriate page reference (14.25).
 For example:

 2. Mooney, Gender, 131-32.